Feedback from anonymous users

-Yes, they do.
-In fact, in 2016 MindTouch customers saw 92.97% of their page ratings come from anonymous users, which is a great indicator of how much anonymous users care and want to be engaged with our customers' products.
-All of that feedback allowed content managers across a myriad of industries target highly trafficked articles and understand how effective their content has been to the success of their users.
+Yes!
+In 2016 Expert customers saw 93% of their page ratings come from anonymous users, which is a great indicator of how much anonymous users care and want to be engaged with your products.
+All of that feedback allowed content managers across many industries to target highly visited articles and understand how effective their content has been to the success of their users.

-How do I know if my MindTouch site has anonymous rating enabled?
+How do I know if my site has anonymous rating enabled?

 There are two ways to find out if your site had anonymous rating enabled:

-- Go to any topic, how-to or reference page while logged out and check to see if the rating widget is shown at the bottom of the page.
+- Go to any article page while logged out and check to see if the rating widget is shown at the bottom of the page.

 - Navigate to your site settings and confirm that anonymous rating is not disabled.